 Du Guesclin questioned Gerade again about what he had seen on the road leading east from Monsegur.

-‘The only thing of note was that one cart had been pulled by two magnificent horses.’
+Gerade did not answer immediately.
+‘The only thing of note was that one cart was pulled by two magnificent horses.’

 ‘Were they grey’

-‘So, they are somewhere between here and the Aragonese border, it is possible they are beyond our reach’ Du Guesclin and Thomas looked down at Quillian, isolated by precipitous cliffs on every side, with the one way in, down the narrow road clinging with hairpin bend after hairpin bend to the cliff face and one way out, leading to Carcassonne
+‘So, they are somewhere between here and the Aragonese border, it is possible they are beyond our reach.’
+Du Guesclin and Gerade looked down at Quillan, isolated by precipitous cliffs on every side, with the one way in, down the narrow road with hairpin bend after hairpin bend clinging to the cliff face and one way out, leading to Carcassonne.

 ‘How do we get to Aragon from here?’

-The young man replied quickly as he had no desire to be beaten yet again.
+The young man replied quickly.
+He had no desire to be beaten yet again.
 ‘There are only three ways.
-Turn right here and cross the ‘Pays du Salt’, alternatively descend into Quillian and follow the mountain pass over the ‘Col de St Louis’ or go further north to Couisa and go through either ‘Arques’ or ‘Rennes les Bains ‘and then through the ‘Gorges d’Algy’
+Turn right here and cross the ‘Pays du Salt’.
+Alternatively, descend into Quillian and follow the mountain pass over the ‘Col de St Louis’ or go further north to Couisa and go through either ‘Arques’ or ‘Rennes Les Bains ‘and then through the ‘Gorges d’Algy’

 ‘And these are the only ways across the Pyrenees?’